Incoming Freshman and Transfer Student Scholarships

 - Interest in vocal or instrumental music & intent to perform

-- You may be asked to sight read
+- All musicians will be asked to sight read

 - Instrumentalists should be prepared to perform scales

 - Auditions are available on Wednesday mornings from 10:30 a.m. - 11:30 a.m.
 Please contact the Office of Admissions to schedule your appointment today.

 Art Scholarship - Up to $3,000

 - Show a portfolio of 10-15 pieces of original work